MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 ## Translate the Help

-If you want to deliver a [localized application](developer/readiness/readiness-develop-localization.md), or if you want to deliver your functionality in more than one country, you will want to translate the Help.
+If you want to deliver a [localization app](developer/readiness/readiness-develop-localization.md), or if you want to deliver your functionality in more than one country, you will want to translate the Help.
 We suggest that you take a look at the [Microsoft Dynamics 365 Translation Service](/dynamics365/unified-operations/fin-ops-core/dev-itpro/lifecycle-services/translation-service-overview), which is available as preview in Microsoft Dynamics Life Cycle Services.
 For more information, see [Translate documentation files](/dynamics365/unified-operations/fin-ops-core/dev-itpro/lifecycle-services/use-translation-service-ua).

 The user interface text, including the tooltips, is translated as part of the application.
 For more information, see [Working with Translation Files](developer/devenv-work-with-translation-files.md).